thorlindberg/thesis/dissertation/7-1 experiment-testing.md

 {"fig":"instancevalue","caption":"Unit tests for conformance of value type and range in instance."}

-As seen in figure {"ref":"instancevaluearray"} a node that references a type in the data node must instantiate an arrayrised property with its declared value type and within its range.
+As seen in figure {"ref":"instancevaluearray"} a node that references a type in the data node must instantiate an arrayised property with its declared value type and within its range.

 @startuml
 @startjson